 Pursuant to the Fannie Mae Agreements, the Authority securitizes Fannie Mae Mortgage Loans through Fannie Mae's Mortgage Backed Securities ("MBS") program.
 Once securitized through Fannie Mae, the Fannie Mae Mortgage Loans are not assets of the Authority.
-Fannie Mae Mortgage Loans are securitized through Fannie Mae under either its HFA Preferred Risk Sharing program ("Fannie Mae HFA Preferred Risk Sharing program ("Fannie Mae HFA Preferred Risk Sharing program, the sale or securitization of a Fannie Mae Mortgage Loans").
-Under the Fannie Mae HFA Preferred Risk Sharing program, the sale or securitization of a Fannie Mae Mortgage Loan is subject to a repurchase agreement in the event the mortgage loan becomes delinquent within certain parameters (generally four full months delinquent during the repurchase obligation period, which may be different for each Fannie Mae Agreement under the Fannie Mae HFA Preferred Risk Sharing program (the "Repurchase Obligation Period") unless a default exists at the end of the applicable Repurchase Obligation Period in which case it is extended until the loan is no longer delinquent).
+Fannie Mae Mortgage Loans are securitized through Fannie Mae under either its HFA Preferred Risk Sharing program ("Fannie Mae HFA Preferred Risk Share Mortgage Loans") or its HFA Preferred program ("Fannie Mae HFA Preferred Mortgage Loans").
+Under the Fannie Mae HFA Preferred Risk Sharing program, the sale or securitization of a Fannie Mae Mortgage Loan is subject to a repurchase agreement in the event the mortgage loan becomes delinquent within certain parameters (generally four full months delinquent during the repurchase obligation period, which may be different for each Fannie Mae Agreement under the Fannie Mae HFA Preferred Risk Sharing program (the "Repurchase Obligation Period") unless a default exists at the end of the applicable Repurchase Obligation Period in which case it is extended until the loan is no longer delinquent and has been current for six consecutive months).
 The Fannie Mae Agreements for the Fannie Mae HFA Preferred Risk Share Mortgage Loans now all have Repurchase Obligation Periods of 60-61 months.
 The Fannie Mae HFA Preferred Mortgage Loans do not have Repurchase Obligation Periods.
 Under certain circumstances Fannie Mae may require the Authority to repurchase certain Fannie Mae HFA Preferred Risk Share Mortgage Loans and Fannie Mae HFA Preferred Mortgage Loans if the Authority is in breach of any covenant, representation, or warranty by the Authority with respect to such loans.
-The Authority retains the servicing rights on all Fannie Mae Mortgage Loans, including those in securities sold to third parties.
+The Authority retains the servicing rights and services all Fannie Mae Mortgage Loans, including those in securities sold to third parties, and pays the amount calculated to be due for each security regardless of when or if any particular borrower has made the loan payment to the Authority.
+Under Fannie Mae's current policy, the Authority must treat Fannie Mae Mortgage Loans that are in forbearance pursuant to the CARES Act the same way it treats Fannie Mae Mortgage Loans that are in default, which means for Fannie Mae HFA Preferred Risk Share Mortgage Loans still in a Repurchase Obligation Period the Authority must repurchase and remove such loans from their respective Fannie Mae securities if the borrower fails to pay four consecutive months.
+The Authority and Fannie Mae are negotiating a potential agreement which, if implemented, would allow the Authority to extend the Repurchase Obligation Period for loans that are in forbearance, thereby postponing the Authority's obligation to repurchase those loans, and limiting the number of advances of monthly payments the Authority must make.
+The Authority can give no assurances those negotiations will succeed in producing such an agreement.
+For Fannie Mae HFA Preferred Mortgage Loans and Fannie Mae HFA Preferred Risk Share Mortgage Loans no longer in a Repurchase Obligation Period the Authority must advance monthly payments of principal and interest until Fannie Mae purchases the loans out of their respective Fannie Mae security, however Fannie Mae will limit the Authority's obligation to make such payment to four months.